-TAMPA, Fla. — It's no doubt that Tampa Bay is a stunning place to call home.
-But hurricane season can have those who live along the coast hanging on the edge of our seats.
+TAMPA, Fla. — It's no doubt that Tampa Bay is a stunning place to call home, but hurricane season can have those who live along the coast hanging on the edge of our seats.

 Storm surge is defined as an abnormal rise of water generated by a storm, such as a tropical cyclone or hurricane.
 That is why storm surge is actually one of the major risks in Tampa Bay during hurricane season, especially for those living along the coast, where the water surges in.

-That's why as a storm approaches, the National Hurricane Center stresses that you take evacuation orders seriously.
+As a storm approaches, the National Hurricane Center stresses that you take evacuation orders seriously.
 They're put in place to protect the lives of you and your family.

 What other people are reading right now: